 In the last few years, the increased offering of cloud software for accountants is appealing to many; meaning that standalone accounting systems are becoming less popular, with modern accounting firms in favour of a more innovative approach.

 And it was inevitable.
 What with the use of laptops, smartphones and tablets at our disposal; the continual flow of the latest technology advancements make our lives easier and more enriching than ever.
 So, when it comes to dealing with vast amounts of payroll, tax information and profit and loss accounts: as an accountant, who wouldn’t want a similar, pain-free experience when dealing with clients?

-At the rate of which cloud computing is growing globally, it’s no wonder that buzzwords such as ‘FinTech’ are making their way through the accounting industry; making standalone accounting systems seem slow and out-dated.
+At the rate of which cloud computing is growing globally and needs for remote working expand, it’s no wonder that buzzwords such as ‘FinTech’ are making their way through the accounting industry; making standalone accounting systems seem slow and out-dated.
 Within a competitive and evolving industry, flexibility, productivity and security are just three improvements that can be made by implementing a cloud software solution.

-If you're still looking for more information on the differences between cloud software and standalone systems (also known as on-premises), then you can read our post below, where we've gone into more detail -
+If you're still looking for more information on the differences between cloud software and standalone systems (also known as on-premises), arrange a call with our team to discuss your questions.

 When comparing both standalone accounting systems and cloud software for accountants, there are notable differences that should be taken into consideration if you're weighing up your options.